ukanpara19/drive-informed/README.md

-**Project tile: Drive Informed**
+**Project Title: Drive Informed**

 *This project is about rendering the correct data on the view by using the financing data set of drive Informed in React.
-The features include filter and sorting of Data according to the input of range Slider and then applying sorting based on Monthyl payments.*
+The features include filtering and sorting of Data according to the input of range Slider and sorting the cars accroding to the given paramaents*

 I have made the use of only Emi value, as the the downpayement in the data is same for all the cars.